-The eye camera is an emerging tool in the study of consumer behaviour, which is by no means a new technology, but it is clear that interest in it has grown spectacularly in recent years.
+The eye tracker is an emerging tool in the study of consumer behaviour, which is by no means a new technology, but it is clear that interest in it has grown spectacularly in recent years.
 As the technology has evolved, it is no longer just a stand-alone research tool, but also an automatic data collection mechanism built into smart devices.

 The starting point for the method is the biological phenomenon that humans constantly move their eyes, as only a small area of the retina provides a high-resolution image.
 Several types of eye movement are distinguished in the literature, some of which are involved in maintaining the stability of the visual image, while others are involved in the acquisition of new information.